(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 With Greenlight, you, the parent, become the bank.
 And you control funding onto prepaid debit cards your kids can spend anywhere.

-Greenlight was founded in 2017 with the mission to “help parents raise financially-smart kids.”
+Greenlight was founded in 2017 with the mission to “help parents raise financially smart kids.”

-Through the Greenlight app and debit cards, kids can get real-world experience in managing their money.
+Through the Greenlight app and prepaid debit cards (MasterCard), kids can get real-world experience in managing their money.

-You can even set up interest in the Savings category so your kids earn rewards for saving their money.
+You can even set up parent-paid interest in the Savings category, so your kids earn rewards from you for saving their money.

 Your kids download the same app on their phones (if they don’t have phones yet, they can check on your app).
 They can view how much money they have in each category, their approved list of stores, and their spending history.